dasch-swiss/dsp-tools/docs/dsp-tools-create.md

-# JSON ontology definition format
+# JSON data model definition format

 ## Introduction
-This document contains all the information you need to create an ontology that's used by DSP.
+This document contains all the information you need to create an data model that's used by DSP.
+According to Wikipedia, da [data model](https://en.wikipedia.org/wiki/Data_model) is "_is an abstract model that organizes elements of data and standardizes how they relate to one another and to the properties of real-world entities._"  Further it
+states: "_A data model explicitly determines the structure of data.
+Data models are typically specified by a data specialist, data librarian, or a digital humanities scholar in a data modeling notation_".
+In this section we will describe one of the notations that is used by the _dsp-tools_ to create a data model in the dsp repository.
+The dsp repository is loosely based on [Linked Open Data](https://en.wikipedia.org/wiki/Linked_data) where also the term _"ontology"_ is used for the data model.
+It should be noted that in this context an ontology is not used in the philosophical sense.

-In the first section you find a rough overview of the ontology definition, all the necessary components with a definition and a short example of the definition.
+In the first section you find a rough overview of the data model definition, all the necessary components with a definition and a short example of the definition.

 ## A short overview